GSE

 More certifications

 Transparency: CertMap is operated by Daniel Thomas Heessel, who is also managing director of Threat‑Informed, a company specialising in Threat‑Informed Defense.
-He additionally offers consulting services on CertMap.
 CertMap currently receives no commissions from certification providers, no affiliate links, no sponsored placements.
 Podcast and interview guests are not paid for appearances and receive no affiliate commissions.

 From the knowledge base